 The Investment Policy provides for the investment of those public funds that are not immediately needed for the day-to-day operations of government.
-This policy requires full transparency to the State Treasurer's Investment Committee once per month.
+This policy requires full transparency to the State Treasurer's Investment Committee monthly.
 This ensures that the investments are conducted in compliance with State and federal law and the State Treasurer's directives.
-There is a separate policy for the investment of the Local Government Investment Pool funds, but this policy adheres to the standards set forth in the general investment policy.
+There is a separate policy for the investment of the Local Government Investment Pool funds.
+This policy adheres to the standards set forth in the general investment policy.